cyberphone/cbor-everywhere/README.md

   }
 }
 ```
-Element `3` holds a signature container map with
+Map key `3` holds a signature container map with
 a signature algorithm identifier (`5`) and signature data (`h'fe49...`).
 The signature would be created by the following steps:
 - Add an empty signature container map to the unsigned data
 - Add signature algorithm and associated key (`1`) to the signature container map
+- *Optional*.
+Add other signature meta data to the signature container map
+- Create signature data by calling a signature method with the following arguments:
+    - the *signature key*
-- Run the signature algorithm over the deterministic serialization of the
+    - the signature algorithm
-current CBOR data item
+    - the deterministic serialization of the current CBOR data item
 - Add the resulting signature data and associated key (`2`) to the signature container map

 Verification is performed by the following steps:
 - Read the signature algorithm from the signature container map
 - Read the signature data from the signature container map
 - Remove the signature data and associated key (`2`) from the signature container map
-- Run signature verification using the following input arguments:
+- Verify the signature by calling a signature verification method with the following arguments:
-    - the remaining CBOR data item deterministically serialized
+    - the *signature verification key* (already known in this particular case)
     - the read signature algorithm
+    - the deterministic serialization of the remaining CBOR data item
     - the saved signature data

 Although the outlined scheme only supports signing data in the CBOR